 Finally, you need to utilize the Azure Database Migration Service to make the migration process as smooth and error-free as possible.
 The first thing to do before planning your migration is to run the Data Migration Assistant (DMA).
 The Data Migration Assistant (DMA) helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.

-More detailed Azure SQL migration planning articles will follow as separate blog posts.
+More detailed Azure SQL migration planning articles and design considerations for Azure SQL will follow as separate blog posts.